Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [x] In the public cloud.
 - [ ] On a Hyper-V host.

 ### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No .
-NOTE: Each correct selection is worth one point.

-### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area: Azure provides flexibility between capital expenditure (CapEx) and operational exponditure (OpEx)

 - [x] Yes.